Global-Virtual-Networks/Grid-Plugin/README.md

     - Restful API Call
     - Supplying Local Data

 2. Grid Data Object.
-Must include these 3 properties:
+Must include these 3 properties(Reference grid_data.json for a visual):
    - count: specifies the # of rows
    - rows: an array of objects that holds the data for each row
    - schema: an array of objects that defines the behaviors of the columns, by listing these properties: